How to optimize images for SEO: 14 Essential tips for image SEO

 By understanding the strengths and weaknesses of each format, you can choose the best one for your travel blog images.
 This can lead to faster page load times, improved user experience, and better SEO rankings.

-One of the most important images and SEO tips?
-When naming your images, avoid default names like “IMG_001” and opt for descriptive filenames that convey the content and purpose of the image.
+Wanna hear one of the most important images and SEO tips?
+When naming images, avoid default names like “IMG_001” and opt for descriptive filenames that convey the content and purpose of the image.

 Incorporating relevant keywords that align with the topic of your travel blog can boost image visibility and help search engines understand the context.